Application opens: September 1

 Police Information Check

-All successful applicants to the Werklund School of Education School and Applied Child Psychology program are required to provide a current Police Information Check which includes a Criminal Record Check and a Vulnerable Sector Search.
-All successful applicants will also be required to acknowledge the requirement for a Police Information Check by submitting a "Notice Regarding Requirement for Police Information Check" declaration form prior to the start of the program.
+All successful applicants to the Werklund School of Education School and Applied Child Psychology program are required to provide a current clear Police Information Check which includes a Criminal Record Check and a Vulnerable Sector Search.
+All successful applicants will also be required to acknowledge the requirement for a Police Information Check by submitting an "Acknowledgment of PIC Requirement" declaration form prior to the start of the program.
 Students who are not residents of Calgary must arrange for a Police Information Check through their nearest police service or RCMP detachment in the area where they reside.
-In order to be considered "current", the Police Information Check must be completed no earlier than April 30 and students will be required to request a new Police Information Check every 12 months.
-The original Police Information Check must be presented in person to the administration in the Graduate Program Office in the Werklund School of Education during the first summer residency and to the organization hosting the student on or before the first day of the practicum or internship (Educational Psychology 676, 697, 698).
+In order to be considered "current", the Police Information Check must be completed no earlier than April 30 and students will be required to request a new Police Information Check every year in which they enroll in a practicum or internship course (Educational Psychology 676, 697, 698).
+The original Police Information Check must be presented to the administration in the Graduate Program Office in the Werklund School of Education during the first summer residency and to the organization hosting the student on or before the first day of the practicum or internship.

 Students who are concerned about the presence of a criminal record should contact the police department to discuss the process for eliminating or erasing such a record.

-Practicum is required for all 3rd party and University of Calgary practicum placements.
-Failure to present a clear Police Information Check may result in the student being unable to complete their Practicum.
-Successful completion of Field Experience Practicum is required for graduation.
+A current clear Police Information Check is required for all third-party and University of Calgary practicum placements.
+Failure to present a Police Information Check may result in the student being unable to complete their Practicum.
+Successful completion of Practicum is required for graduation.

 Students are obligated to inform the Faculty immediately of any change in status of their criminal record.